Select Page

 סַם çam, sahm; from an unused root meaning to smell sweet; an aroma:—sweet spice, from compound, medicine of of roots, leaves, resins and flowers, from whole plants or part of, Temple incense from סַּמִּים קְטֹרֶת from root of plural absolute סַמִּים sah-mim

-The Alchemists are those who mix to create something not natural and do so without care of the aroma either.
+The Alchemists are those who mix to create something not natural and do so without regard for the aroma either.
 Notice smell is not a factor that alone is a spiritual issue.
 Creating things that have no real therapeutic use or aroma for spiritual purpose is quite strange.
-An alchemist is someone who studies the processes of transforming matter, such as by using chemicals or other agents to change the natural properties of substances to the unnatural.
+An alchemist is someone who studies the processes of transforming matter, such as by using chemicals or other agents to change the nature and the natural properties of substances to the unnatural.

 In other words, mixing things together that should not be together.
 Playing G-d.
-Some of the most famous people were alchemists who were involved with various cults and much of Western medicine is influenced by this practice.
-Sadly originally medicine was natural and came from Apthecary practices.
+Some of the most famous people were alchemists who were involved with various cults, and much of Western medicine is influenced by this practice, especially in the Greek world which where we get the word Pharmakia (pharmacy).
+Originally, natural medicine only came from Apothecary practices, but somewhere down the line got distorted.

-An apothecary is a person who prepares and sells medications and drugs.
+An apothecary is a person who prepares and sells naturally made medications and drugs.
 The word apothecary comes from the Latin word “apotheca,” which means a storehouse or a repository.
-In hebrew the word is רָקַח Raka meaning compounders of natural healing ointment; as a professional name, herbalist , mixer, perfumer.
+In Hebrew, the word is רָקַח Raka, meaning compounders of natural healing ointment; as a professional name, herbalist, mixer, and perfumer.
+The exact description of the Bible, especially in Exodus.
+Did you know that the Temple incense was not just incense, but it was a protector of the people to keep them well from germs and bacteria.
+We already know some of the ingredients are known to help stave off infections, inflammation, and so on.

 תְּרוּפָה trûphâh, ter-oo-fa’; from רוּף ruf in the sense of its congener רָפָא rafa; a remedy:—medicine, to make medicine, a physician, a herbalist.

-רָקַח râqach, ra-kakh’; a primitive root; to make perfume:—apothecary, compound, make ointment, anointing oil, prepare, spice, herbalist as in healer who make use of plants
+רָקַח râqach, ra-kakh’; a primitive root; to make perfume:—apothecary, compound, make ointment, anointing oil, prepare, spice, herbalist as in healer who makes use of plants

-You can find when the Alchemist practice was introduced to mankind thousands of years before it was called by this name.
-There is another form called witchcraft too when cantations are added to the process of Alchemist practice.
+You can find that the Alchemist practice was introduced to mankind thousands of years before it was called by this name.
+There is another form called witchcraft too, when cantations are added to the process of Alchemist practice.
 The oldest texts from the book of 1 Enoch describe the fallen angels (1 Enoch 6-8) about what they introduced to mankind.

-A plant material mixed with animal material See Deuteronomy 22:11 and Leviticus 19:19.This certainly was not the same medicinal use of plants taught to Adam in Gan Aden (Garden of Eden) by G-d.
-Today this warped medicine is known as Pharmakia in Greek in English pharmaceutical medicine which was born from alchemist and witchcraft.
-A mixing of shatnez something unkosher unnatural.
-One more thought it was not an accident these fallen angels wanted to marry human women.
+A plant material mixed with animal material.
+See Deuteronomy 22:11 and Leviticus 19:19.This certainly was not the same medicinal use of plants taught to Adam in Gan Aden (Garden of Eden) by G-d.
+Today, this warped medicine is known as Pharmakia in Greek in English, pharmaceutical medicine, which was born from alchemy and witchcraft.
+A mixing of shatnez, something unkosher, unnatural.
+One more thought, it was not an accident that these fallen angels wanted to marry human women.
 A kind of mixing of something unnatural.

-What are some of the plants a apothacy herbalist have in stock?
-Let’s look at the Hebrew definition of a few plant used as medicine in the Bible.
-There is so many but we will only cover a few examples. the hebrew would reveal so much about the medicinal and spiritual use.
+What are some of the plants an apothecary herbalist has in stock?
+Let’s look at the Hebrew definition of a few plants used as medicine in the Bible.
+There are so many, but we will only cover a few examples.
+The Hebrew would reveal so much about the medicinal and spiritual use.

 Example #1 Hyssop